rizonesoft/Notepad3/Readme.md

 #### `ExtendedWhiteSpaceChars=:`

-Put in here all ASCII chars which should be word delimiter in case of "Accelerated Word Navigation".
+Put in here all ASCII chars which will be word delimiters for "Accelerated Word Navigation".

 #### `AutoCompleteWordCharSet=`